 How did this transformation come about?
 According to multiculturalism’s critics, Europe has allowed excessive immigration without demanding enough integration—a mismatch that has eroded social cohesion, undermined national identities, and degraded public trust.
 Multiculturalism’s proponents, on the other hand, counter that the problem is not too much diversity but too much racism.

 But the truth about multiculturalism is far more complex than either side will allow, and the debate about it has often devolved into sophistry.
 Multiculturalism has become a proxy for other social and political issues: immigration, identity, political disenchantment, working-class decline.
 Different countries, moreover, have followed distinct paths.
 The United Kingdom has sought to give various ethnic communities an equal stake in the political system.
 Germany has encouraged immigrants to pursue separate lives in lieu of granting them citizenship.
 And France has rejected multicultural policies in favor of assimilationist ones.
-The specific outcomes have also varied: in the United Kingdom, there has been communal violence; in Germany, Turkish communities have drifted further from mainstream society; and in France, the relationship between the authorities and North African communities has become
+The specific outcomes have also varied: in the United Kingdom, there has been communal violence; in Germany, Turkish communities have drifted further from mainstream society; and in France, the relationship between the authorities and North African communities has become highly charged.
+But everywhere, the overarching consequences have been the same: fragmented societies, alienated minorities, and resentful citizenries.

 - Full website and iPad access